MProuts/cheat-sheets/javascript/variable_contexts.md

 [back](README.md)

+# Variables and Scope

-# Variable Contexts
+## Contexts
-- **Global context** is at the top level of each file (not within any function)
+- The **global context** is at the top level of each file (not within any function)
 - The interpreter makes two passes through each context:
+    - In the **creation phase**, whenever the interpreter encounters...
-    - In the **Creation Phase**, all variables are added to current context and assigned default value of `undefined`, (this is called **Hoisting**)
+        - A variable declaration, it adds it to the current context and assigns it a default value of `undefined` (this is called **hoisting**)
+        - A function definition, it adds it to memory
-    - In the **Execution Phase**,
+    - In the **execution phase**, whenever the interpreter encounters...
-        - The interpreter executes code line by line, assigning variables values
+        - A variable assignment, it updates the variable's value on the current context
+        - A variable reference, it searches for the variable through the context chain from the current context out to the global context
-        - When a function call is encoutnered, a new context is embedded within the current context
+        - A function call, it creates a new variable context embedded within the current context
-            - The process starts over inside the called function'd body, starting with the **Creation Phase**...
+            - And the process starts over from the **creation phase** inside the called function's body
-        - When a variable reference is encountered, the context chain is searched from current context out all the way to the global context
-        - When the end of a function body is reached, it's execution context is removed
+        - When the end of a function body is reached, its execution context is removed from the context chain
-- **Lexical Scope**:
+## Scope
+- **Variable lookups**: Variable lookups work from the *inside-out* and **not** the *outside-in*.
-    - variables from outer contexts are available to inner contexts (^ because the entire context chain is searched on variable lookups)
+    - variables from outer contexts are available to inner contexts because the interpreter searches through the entire context chain on variable lookups (see above)
-    - variables from inner context are not available to outer contexts (^ because contexts don't exist after a function is finished executing)
+    - variables from inner context are not available to outer contexts because contexts are removed from the context chain after a function is finished executing (see above)
-- **Closure Scope**: when a function is created inside of another function, a copy of the outer function’s execution context (and all parents) is preserved for future invocations of the inner function (e.g. if function is returned, or passed as an argument, called later).
+- **Closures**: when a function is defined within an another function and a reference to the inner function remains after the outer function finishes executing (either because the inner function is returned to the caller, or passed as an argument to an asynchronous function), a copy of the outer function’s context chain is preserved for future invocations of the inner function.
     This preserved context is called a **closure**.

-## Variable Types
+## Declarations

-- **no keyword**: context is global -- BAD
+- **<NO KEYWORD\>**:
+    - accessible globally
+    - avoid this because it pollutes the global namespace
 - **var**:
-    - context is entire function
+    - when declared inside a block, accessible outside of that block
     - no error when referenced before declared (weird)
     - `undefined` when referencing before declared
 - **let**:
-    - context confined to block
+    - when declared inside a block, not accessible outside of that block
+    - not accessible outside of block even within the same function
     - reference error when referenced before declared
-    - can redefine
+    - can reassign
 - **const**:
-    - context confined to block
+    - when declared inside a block, not accessible outside of that block
     - reference error when referenced before declared
-    - can’t redefine (but can mutate value)
+    - can’t reassign (but can mutate value)